 Site Ref.
-Site Address Site Type (Greenfield/ Brownfield/M ixture) Site Source Site Area (Ha) Capacity (no. dwellings) SHLAA Conclusion (2014) Planning History Other Considerations Neighbourhood Plan (AECOM) Site Assessment Conclusions and BA23.
+Site Address Site Type (Greenfield/ Brownfield/M ixture) Site Source Site Area (Ha) Indicative Capacity (no. dwellings) SHLAA Conclusion (2014) Planning History Other Considerations Neighbourhood Plan (AECOM) Site Assessment Conclusions and BA23.
 Therefore BA23 would need to be developed in association with adjacent BA31a.
 The existing tree belt boundary with SHLAA site BA31a (which connects to Glengorse) is an obstacle - development should minimise and mitigate tree loss and access would need to be via the least valued immature trees.
 Glengorse, at present, suffers from commuter parking and therefore as part of this development a relevant traffic management scheme should be explored. be permitted therein. designation that the site is in.
 BA31 a Land at Glengorse Farm (North) Greenfield SHLAA (2013) 1.58 70 (in combination with BA23) The site is suitable and developable.
 Although within AONB and strategic gap, site is also adjacent to development boundary, close to convenience shop, not far from train station.
 Although large sections of the land at Glengorse (BA31r) are not suitable, this particular section BA31a is well contained and screened from the wider landscape, as is neighbouring BA23 which could be developed concurrently, ideally providing pedestrian/cycle access north to the Hastings Road at the same time.
 Vehicle access via Glengorse, which, at present, suffers from commuter parking and therefore as part of this development a relevant traffic management scheme should be explored.
-A development of the scale described will require associated amenity open space, possibly a children's play area - although this offers a somewhat peripheral location for the latter. the Landscape Assessment (2009) which was assessed as low to moderate capacity to accept more housing.
+A development of the scale described will require associated amenity open space, possibly a children's play area - although this offers a somewhat peripheral location for the latter.
+None.
+The site is within a wider area in the Landscape Assessment (2009) which was assessed as low to moderate capacity to accept more housing.
 The site is within a 'Strategic Gap'.
-The Rother Local Plan (2006) states that development in strategic gaps will be carefully controlled and only in exceptional Neighbourhood Plan, combined with BA23.
+The Rother Local Plan (2006) states that development in strategic gaps will be carefully controlled and only in exceptional circumstances will development be permitted therein. allocation within the Neighbourhood Plan, combined with BA23.
 Access would require a more detailed investigation.
-However, the site is within the BA36 Land at Caldbec Mixed SHLAA (2013) 2.0 10 (based on the existing The site is not considered suitable for allocation.
+However, the site is within the strategic gap and would represent a large incursion into AONB.
+A smaller portion of the site, adjacent to the existing settlement, may be more suitable BA36 Land at Caldbec Mixed SHLAA (2013) 2.0 10 (based on the existing The site is not considered suitable for allocation.
 Undeveloped valley side None relevant.
-Only the existing built area of the site is considered suitable for
+The site is a historic field which carries a long established history , ,